mlr-org/mlr3extralearners/.github/ISSUE_TEMPLATE/archived-package-template.md

 ---
 name: Archived package template
 about: Used to report archived packages, which will lead to broken builds.
-title: "[ARCLRN] Package <package> archived"
+title: "[ARCPKG] Package <package> archived"
-labels: achived package
+labels: archived package
 assignees: ''

 ---